jmirenzi/Magic_Frame/README.md

 # Magic_Frame

 ## Description
-Drawling machine that is hidden behind the drawling.
+Drawing machine that is hidden behind what is being drawn.

 ## Use
 This is a simple firmware made to be used on Magic Frame v1 which uses 4 mini stepper motors to control the four radii that connect the point to four corners.